NithinRachakonda/Yelp_User_and_Business_Insights/README.md

 # Yelp_User_and_Business_Insights
-Normalized relational database and SQL analysis on 1M+ Yelp user and business records to uncover engagement and performance trends using data warehousing principles.

-# Yelp User & Business Insights

 This project analyzes over 1 million Yelp user and business records to uncover trends in engagement, reviews, and performance.
 Using SQL and data warehousing principles, the project builds a normalized relational database and performs in-depth analysis to answer business-relevant questions.

 ## Project Overview